DARE: Diverse Visual Question Answering with Robustness Evaluation

 \section{Abstract}

-Vision Language Models (VLMs) extend remarkable capabilities of text-only large language models and vision-only models, and are able to learn from and process multi-modal vision-text input.
+Vision Language Models (VLMs) extend remarkable capabilities of text-only large language models and vision-only models, being able to learn from and process multi-modal vision-text input.
 While modern VLMs perform well on a number of standard image classification and image-text matching tasks, they still struggle with a number of crucial vision-language (VL) reasoning abilities such as counting and spatial reasoning.
 Moreover, while they might be very brittle to small variations in instructions and/or evaluation protocols, existing benchmarks fail to evaluate their robustness (or rather the lack of it).
 In order to couple challenging VL scenarios with comprehensive robustness evaluation, we introduce \textbf{\rVQA}, \textbf{D}iverse Visual Question \textbf{A}nswering with \textbf{R}obustness \textbf{E}valuation, a carefully created and curated multiple-choice VQA benchmark. \rVQA evaluates VLM performance on five diverse categories and includes four robustness-oriented evaluations based on the variations of: prompts, the subsets of answer options, the output format and the number of correct answers.
 Among a spectrum of other findings, we report that state-of-the-art VLMs still struggle with questions in most categories and are unable to consistently deliver their peak performance across the tested robustness evaluations.
-The worst case performance across the subsets of options is up to $34\%$ below the performance in the standard case.
-The robustness of the open-source VLMs such as LLaVA 1.6 and Idefics2 cannot match the closed-source models such as GPT-4 and Gemini, but even the latter remain very brittle to different variations.
+Consequently, our work calls for the systematic addition of robustness evaluations in future VLM research.